rosyberti/website/_posts/2020-03-23-coronavirus-data-by-country.md

 This page is a work in progress.
 A few things on my to-do list:

 * Find a matplotlib wiz to help me nicely style these charts.
 * Create a table of contents so you can click to a specific country you're interested in.
+For now, please perform a CTRL+F search to find the country you are looking for.

 Also, I should give credit where credit is due.
 The data on this page has been made available through the interactive coronavirus map provided by [Johns Hopkins University](https://coronavirus.jhu.edu/map.html).
 The data has been compield into an easy-to-use JSON file by [Rodrigo Pombo](https://github.com/pomber) in this [GitHub repository](https://github.com/pomber/covid19).